ipab-slmc/exotica/exotica/doc/Setting-up-problems-and-solvers.rst

 Setting up Problems and Solvers
 *******************************

-As we've seen so far, to obtain a motion plan from EXOTica, we create a problem, send it to the solver and then solve said problem.
-We will look now in more detail about setting up problems, solvers and getting motion plans.
+To solve motion plans with EXOTica, we create a problem, send it to the solver and then solve said problem.
+We will look now in more detail about setting up problems, solvers.

-Here we will run through the initialisation of a problem, setting up problems, solvers and solving for motion plans.
-If you prefer to Initialise using XML, skip to the problem setup part of the tutorial.
+Here we will run through the initialization of a problem, setting up problems, solvers and solving for motion plans.
+If you prefer to initialize using XML, skip to the problem setup part of the tutorial.

 For this tutorial, we will use the `manual.cpp <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/src/manual.cpp>`__